The Costa Rica expat Facebook groups are full of people asking about working in Costa Rica. But what do expats do here?

 — Central America Living (@VidaAmerica) March 24, 2021

 But this article isn’t about that.
 It’s obvious you need to be legal to work legally (not that that stops many).
 This article is about the things we gringo expats actually do here.

 I’ll start with me because why not?
 My main job is editing this website.
 I have another couple of small freelance writing gigs, but really www.centralamerica.com is my bread and butter.

 I’m not alone.
 When those erstwhile questioners on social media ask what we’re all doing down here, most of us are doing something online.
-Writing, editing, IT, teaching online, etc. Selling something.
+Writing, editing, IT, teaching online, etc. Selling vacations.
 It’s great because it’s not illegal to work like that if you’re working for yourself as a freelancer or working remotely for a foreign company.

 Point is though, when people ask what jobs they can do in Costa Rica, the smart answer is to fix something up so you can work remotely for a company in your home country, or set yourself up as a freelancer, or run some kind of online business yourself.

 But not everyone is down for working in Costa Rica as a digital nomad.

 Back in the day, before anyone knew the term “digital nomad”, you know, when “digital” was a type of watch and a “nomad” was a guy in Kazakhstan or Mongolia you read about in National Geographic, people had real jobs.